caprica/sfa/README.md

  - warning messages from the JVM complaining that some Spring classes are using invalid accesses

-You can get rid of the warning by passing "--illegal-access=deny", presumably Spring tries some other fallback code-path when the illegal access is denied.
+You can get rid of the warning by passing "--illegal-access=deny" when starting the JVM, presumably Spring tries some other fallback code-path when the illegal access is denied.

 ## Credits